google/aiyprojects-raspbian/docs/vision.md

 Also see the [Vision Kit assembly guide]( https://aiyprojects.withgoogle.com/vision/).

-## API modules
+## Software

-To execute ML models and perform other actions with the Vision Kit, the system image includes the ``aiy`` Python library with the following modules designed for the Vision Kit:
+To execute ML models and perform other actions with the Vision Kit, the system image includes the Python library with the following modules:

 * [`aiy.toneplayer`](aiy.toneplayer.html):
 A simple melodic music player for the piezo buzzer.